virto-network/satellite-chains/kabocha/Apps/KIMCHI.md

 KIMCHI thrives on the Kusama ethos: freedom, speed, and a community-driven approach that doesn’t fear risk.

+Similar to a prediction market, those who buy KIMCHI when they believe KSM will outperform DOT are rewarded as the ratio shifts in KSM’s favor.
+Conversely, if DOT outperforms, KIMCHI’s value decreases, penalizing those with incorrect predictions.

 Unlike DOT’s brand image, KIMCHI leans into the chaos and creativity that comes when you realise there are no rules.

 ---